mehulagg/gitlab/doc/administration/geo/setup/database.md

 endpoint for connecting to the Patroni cluster's leader whenever a new leader is elected.
 Be sure to use [password credentials](../../postgresql/replication_and_failover.md#database-authorization-for-patroni) and other database best practices.

-Similar to `repmgr`, using Patroni on a secondary node is optional.

-### Step 1.
+#### Step 1.
 Configure Patroni permanent replication slot on the primary site

 To set up database replication with Patroni on a secondary node, we need to configure a _permanent replication slot_ on the primary node's Patroni cluster,